After Vietnam, the Philippines could be next to ban 'Barbie.' Here's why

 Earlier this week, Vietnam's National Film Evaluation Council banned all domestic screenings of Barbie over the map that included the nine-dash line.
 The move puts Barbie on a growing list of films banned in Vietnam, including DreamWorks' 2019 animated film Abominable, Sony's 2022 film Uncharted, and the 2021 Australian spy movie Pine Gap.

 The map in question is shown in the movie's main trailer.
 It appears briefly in a scene when Barbie, played by Margot Robbie, goes to another Barbie's house to seek help for her existential crisis.
-In that house is a brightly colored map of that world that appears to show the nine-dash line protruding from the east coast of the Asian continent, presumably China.
+In that house is a brightly colored world map that appears to show the nine-dash line protruding from the east coast of the Asian continent, presumably China.

 Warner Bros. has not responded to a request for comment from NPR.